Frequently Asked Questions

 The base cash fare is $1.50.
 You don't have to buy a pass or ticket ahead of time - just bring the exact change with you to the bus stop.

 Please bear in mind that drivers cannot make change, and they cannot recover money from the farebox if you overpay.

 You must pay the cash fare or produce a valid pass or ticket each time you board.

-The only type of ticket that you can purchase directly from your driver is COAST's 15-Ride Punch Ticket ($20).
+The only type of tickets that you can purchase directly from your driver is a bundle of 15 COAST Single Ride Drop Tickets ($20).

 For more information about fares, tickets, and passes, please visit our Fares page.

 I am traveling with children.
 Is there anything I should know?

 Children under the age of 5 ride for free.
 Children ages 5 and up must pay regular fare.